Dog Breeds

 Heat Sensitivity

 Chow Chows do not tolerate high temperatures well due to their thick coats.
-They require a cool environment and should not be exposed to the sun for too long.
+They require a cool environment to avoid overheating.

 Precautions

-It’s best to exercise Chow Chows in the early mornings or late evenings at cooler temperatures.
-Provide plenty of water and try to keep them in air-conditioned areas during the hotter months.
+It’s best to exercise Chow Chows in the early mornings or late evenings due to the cooler temperatures.
+Indoor dog parks are safe places for exercise.

 Diet & Nutrition